AldyOri/task-management-api/README.md

 # Overview

-This is my personal project for me trying to learn how to build a RESTful API, and how to implement JWT for authentication in Go
+This is my personal project of me trying to learn how to build a RESTful API, and how to implement JWT for authentication in Go

 # Task Management API